MASTIX

 Derivatives Studio

-What are the full Greeks?
+What is the full sensitivity profile?
 What drove the P&L move?
 What is the risk impact before execution?

 Primary workflow